itscodenation/curriculum-15-16/units/2-HTML1/sessions/2-devTools/README.md

 Explain to the students how to access the developer tools in their browser.
 Bring up a website (preferably an article based site that is gender neutral - i.e. about.com, bbc.co.uk, etc.).
 Showcase how you can use the developer tools to edit and personalize features on a site that is only viewable on your local machine.
 If using chrome be sure to point out the magnifying tool to easily locate the text on a page.

 ### Guided Practice (“We Do”)
-With the same webpage from the I Do still open ask for student volunteers to come up to the front of the room and try to make their own edit to the page.
+With the same webpage from the 'Introduction to New Material' still open, ask for student volunteers to come up to the front of the room and try to make their own edit to the page.

 Allow 2-3 students to come up and make changes.

 After changes have been made, demonstrate that simply reloading the page will undo all edits.

 ### Independent Practice ("You Do")
-"For out next project you will be remixing an article on the NY Times to be about yourself."
+"For our next project, you will be remixing an article on the NY Times to be about yourself."

 Ask students to visit nytimes.com and choose an article.
 Using the developer tools, students should edit a story to be about themselves.